Aim of the Department

 By working with specific departments on curriculum differentiation the aim is access for all and the promotion of strategies and materials which will help mainstream teachers meet the needs of bilingual learners.

 Most of the work with the pupils consists of in-class support and some withdrawal of small groups.
 Materials are adapted and added to schemes of work.
 The department liaises with the pupil’s subject teachers in terms of additional materials and strategies.
 The needs of each targeted pupil and the setting of learning aims are monitored termly.

 In addition to this the department recognizes that newly arrived pupils often find it very difficult in the first few weeks.
 Support is given to these pupils as much as possible to help them understand the school system and integrate into the school life.

 The department runs a homework club open to all EAL students after school.
 The EAL students can come and get help with homework and use the computers or reference materials.
-In addition the department runs an ‘open door’ policy and the EAL room is open before school and during lunchtimes.
+In addition the department runs an ‘open door’ policy and the EAL room is open before school.
 During these times the EAL pupils can get help with homework or use any of the facilities.

 GCSEs / A Levels in Other Languages